 If you are up for charging your car at home and when you are traveling longer distances, you should be sure that you get the right car for your needs.
 Make sure to take the time to map out the distances that you will travel on average between points of interest or common stops in your everyday life.
 Compare this information with the cars that you are considering purchasing.

-Carmakers have to release fairly precise data related to the range that their cars offer, so you can access this information when you do some searching about the actual specs for each make and model of car that you might be considering.
-There are lots of factors that play into this part of the electric car purchase process and you will need to remember that smaller cars are not always better over long distances.
+Carmakers have to release fairly precise data related to the range that their cars offer.
+Therefore, you can access this information research about the specs for each make and model of car you want.
+There are lots of factors that play into this part of the electric car purchase process.
+Similarly, you will need to remember that smaller cars are not always better over long distances.

 You can also read reviews online or invest in consumer reports to check the reviews of the electric cars that you are considering.
 Sometimes the stated mileage does not work out in actual practice in the real world.
 If reviews and the manufacturer’s stated distances seem like they can be trusted, you can probably assume that you have picked the right car for your needs.